 - Connect the probe, tubing, and filter assembly to the probe.
-Take a fresh air reading which means the CO should read 0, the O2 should read 20.9%, and CO2 should read about 400ppm.
-If required, bump test the unit to confirm the operation.
+Take a fresh air reading: CO should read 0%, O2 should read 20.9%, and CO2 should read about 400ppm.
+If required, bump test the unit to confirm proper operation.

-- Once confirmed and all is reading normal, begin taking your combustion flue gas measurement.
+- Once normal readings are confirmed, begin taking your combustion flue gas measurement.

 - Insert the probe in the flue hole and let the analyzer do its job.
 It will draw a gas sample and analyze the gas concentration.

 - When placing the probe in the exhaust flue, ensure it remains in the hot exhaust for no longer than 2 minutes.
-Avoid high temperatures for prolonged periods (<3 minutes) - this is especially true for commercial appliances where the flue gases and be extreme.
+Avoid high temperatures for prolonged periods (> 3 minutes) - this is especially important for commercial appliances where the flue gases are at extreme temperatures.

-- Once the readings have stabilized it usually takes about 60 seconds.
-Take a photograph of the analyzer display for your customer and your record-keeping purposes.
+- Readings will usually stabilize after 60 seconds.
+Take a photograph of the analyzer display for your customer or record-keeping purposes.

 Some important tips to consider:

-- Combustion Analyzer User Manual: Obviously, be smart and read your product manual.
+- Combustion analyzer user manual: Obviously, be smart and read your product manual.
 The above instruction list is generic and does not apply to every combustion analyzer.

-- Appliance User Manual: Read the appliance manual.
-If you are testing a forced air furnace (for example), make sure to read the manual.
-There may be recommended oxygen levels to target in the flue gas.
+- Appliance user manual: Read the appliance manual.
+If you are testing a forced air furnace, make sure to read the manual because there may be recommended oxygen levels to target in the flue gas.

 - Code: Be privy to any rules and regulations in the city, state, or country that may be applicable.

-- NFGC 54: For example, the National Fuel Gas Code (NFGC 54) - Annex G Recommended Procedure for Safety Inspection of an Existing Appliance Installation highlights steps to perform a Combustion Carbon Monoxide Test.
+- NFGC 54: The National Fuel Gas Code (NFGC 54) - Annex G Recommended Procedure for Safety Inspection of an Existing Appliance Installation highlights steps to perform a combustion carbon monoxide test.
 Some key elements include the following:

-- The inspection procedures include measuring for carbon monoxide (CO) - among others.
+- The inspection procedures outlines the measurement of carbon monoxide (CO) - among others.

 - Prior to inspection, ensure detectors are calibrated or tested in accordance with the manufacturer’s instructions.

-- In addition, it is recommended that the CO detectors have the following minimum specifications:
+- In addition, it is recommended that CO detectors have the following minimum specifications:

-- PPM digital display for measuring ambient room and appliance emissions in parts per million (ppm) from 0 to 1,000 ppm in 1 ppm increments,
+- Digital display for measuring ambient room and appliance emissions from 0 to 1,000 ppm in 1 ppm increments,

-- Air Free: Capable of converting CO measurements to an air-free level in ppm.
+- Capable of converting CO measurements to air-free levels in ppm.